Bayesian Factor Analysis Regression in Python with PyMC3

 with rot_model:

-rot_trace = pm.sample(start=w_block_starts, **SAMPLE_KWARGS)
+= pm.sample(start=w_block_starts, **SAMPLE_KWARGS) rot_trace

 Auto-assigning NUTS sampler...